IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point.md

 ## height_m

-The height (in meters) above ground level the measurement is taking place.
+The height (in meters) typically above ground level that measurement is taking place.
 If you do not yet know the height please use null.
-If null is not allowed please use -999.

 `height_m`